-One of the ways to do a proof-of-concept is to create a benchmark and compute these benchmarks with the new simulation tool.
+One of the ways to do a proof-of-concept is to create a benchmark and compute this benchmark with the new simulation tool.
 The number of benchmark variations to be investigated in this phase depends on the branche, but should not be lower than 3.
 Due to the complex physics in each branche certainly more tests are required.
 This first phase will use the simulation tool on a small scale, with sufficient time to explore different ways in which it can be used.
 Objectives should be set for this proof-of-concept phase in order to accomplish what is needed within the current organizational context.

 In the second phase, the pilot phase, one or more qualified designers/engineers start to evaluate the simulation software in the in-house production environment.
-The Users try to find best agreement between experiment and simulation:
+The users try to find best agreement between experiment and simulation:

-- Measure all experimental data available for the production case or benchmark
+- Measure all experimental data available for the production case or benchmark.

-- Compute the process by adapting the properties and the conditions until you reach best agreement between simulation and reality
+- Compute the process by adapting the properties and the conditions until you reach best agreement between simulation and reality.

 - To learn more about the tool in detail and estimate and evaluate unknown conditions and material properties